Last Modified Date: June 11, 2021

 increases and reduce unit labor costs.

-industries it is measured by physical quantities of output.
+some industries it is measured by physical quantities of output.

 Industry output measures are constructed primarily using data from the economic censuses and